rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3b-tekton.md

     🪄OBSERVE PIPELINE RUNNING :D

 13. Open the logs tab and click build-and-push.
-Remember the **tag** and **image_sha** for our image that we will later match with pod spec..
+Remember the **`tag`** and **`image_sha`** for our image that we will later match with pod spec..

     ![build-and-push-details](images/build-and-push-details.png)

 14. When the pipeline is finished, Our Nordmart Apps GitOps Config is updated with the new Helm chart version that contains the latest application image.
-Goto your Nordmart Apps GitOps Config and View the latest commits at `01-<TENANT_NAME>/stakater-nordmart-revew/01-dev/Chart.yaml`
+Go to your Nordmart Apps GitOps Config and View the latest commits at `01-<TENANT_NAME>/stakater-nordmart-revew/01-dev/Chart.yaml`

     ![updated-Nordmart-apps-GitOps-config](images/updated-nordmart-apps-gitops-config.png)